 \subsubsection{The FLP model}

-In the FLP model, processes communicate by message-passing, and each process takes atomic steps that consist in a) optionally receiving a message, b) updating its local state and optionally, if it has not done so before, its output register, and c) sending any number of messages.
+In the FLP model, processes communicate by message passing, and each process takes atomic steps that consist in a) optionally receiving a message, b) updating its local state, and optionally, if it has not done so before, its output register, and c) sending any number of messages.

 Processes are asynchronous, meaning that they take steps in an arbitrary order and there is no bound on the number of steps that a process can take while another takes no steps.
-However, the FLP model guarantees that every process takes infinitely many steps and that every message sent is eventually received, except that at most one process may at any point fail-stop, after which it permanently stops taking steps.
+However, the FLP model guarantees that every process takes infinitely many steps and that every message sent is eventually received, except that at most one process may at any point fail-stop, after which it permanently stops taking steps and stops receiving messages.